Side Effects Of Eating Too Much Eggplant

 If you are allergic to eggplants, you may get rashes, nausea, and swelling and itchiness of the throat.
 The high potassium and fiber content in eggplants can also disrupt digestion if you've already had other foods rich in these.
 Because of their oxalates, eggplants are not good for kidney stone patients.
 They can also interact with antidepressants and give a false-positive result in carcinoid tumor tests.

-Known for being rich in a number vitamins, minerals, antioxidants, dietary fibers, and other compounds, the eggplant, also called brinjal or aubergine, has plenty of health and beauty benefits to offer.
-There are, however, some side effects to eating too much of it, and it’s always good to be aware of what the possible repercussions could be if we were to overdose on this vegetable – which happens to be a fruit, by the way, botanically speaking.
+Known for being rich in a number vitamins, minerals, antioxidants, dietary fibers, and other compounds, the eggplant, also called aubergine and brinjal, has plenty of health and beauty benefits to offer.
+There are, however, some side effects to eating too much of it, though truth be told, it’s quite difficult to overdose on eggplants – while Mediterranean cuisine makes generous use of eggplants, the typical American diet does not go overboard with this veggie.
+That said, it’s always good to be aware of what the possible repercussions could be if we were to overdose on this vegetable – which happens to be a fruit, by the way, botanically speaking.
 These are the most common side effects of too much eggplant consumption.

 1. May Cause Allergic Reactions